yhzhang0128/egos-2000/references/USAGES.md

 4194304 bytes (4.2 MB, 4.0 MiB) copied, 0.377515 s, 11.1 MB/s
 ```

-You can also use GUI softwares like [balena Etcher](https://www.balena.io/etcher/) to program `disk.img` to your microSD card.
+Instead of `dd`, you can also use GUI softwares like [balena Etcher](https://www.balena.io/etcher/) to program `disk.img` to your microSD card.

 ## Step3: Program the Arty on-board ROM